The Caminoist – Who Are We?

 Picking Your Camino: How to Choose A Route for Your Walk

-As the popularity of walking the Camino de Santiago grows, crowding and commercialization have become unavoidable.
-After walking multiple Caminos over the past 13 years, I’ve witnessed firsthand how the experience has changed.
+As the popularity of walking the Camino de Santiago grows, choosing a route for your walk matters more.
 This post explores how to apply your personal preferences to chosing your Camino route.

 Why Walking A Camino Solo Is One of the Best Individual Travel Experiences

 Walking a Camino alone is safer and more social than you think.
-A firsthand account of solo Camino travel, safety, and a few recommendations if you are considering walking on your own.
+A firsthand account of solo Camino travel, safety, and a few recommendations if you are considering walking alone.

 Why We Walk – One Pilgrim’s Story